Michael Johnson (footballer, born 1973): Derby County

 Johnson joined Derby on a free transfer in August 2003 after eight seasons with Birmingham.
 Johnson quickly established himself in the heart of the Derby defence, playing 39 games and scoring once as Derby narrowly avoided relegation from the First Division.
 The 2004–05 season (the first as the Championship, the new name for the old First Division), was a great success for Derby, as they finished 4th and qualified for the play-offs, though injuries to key players Iñigo Idiakez and Grzegorz Rasiak meant they lost in the play-off semi-final to Preston.

 The 2005–06 season saw Johnson named as captain, a role he held until 2006 when he was named club captain.
-It was a disappointing for Derby as a pre-season change of manager and the sale of several key players meant that the club finished 20th, with Johnson playing 31 games and scoring once.
+It was a disappointing season for Derby as a pre-season change of manager and the sale of several key players meant that the club finished 20th, with Johnson playing 31 games and scoring once.
 The 2006–07 season began well for Derby.
 After being top of the table for most of the season, the team slipped away towards the end of the season, finishing third and qualifying for the play-offs.
 After beating Southampton 3–2 on aggregate in the semi-finals, Derby beat West Bromwich Albion 1–0 in the final.
 Despite missing the end of the season (including all three play-off games) through injury, Johnson made 29 league appearances, scoring once.

 The 2007–08 season saw Johnson, now 34 years old, relegated to fifth-choice centre back.
 Consequently, in September 2007, Johnson joined Sheffield Wednesday on an emergency one-month loan deal.
 He made his debut on 22 September and made an impact as Wednesday picked up their first points of the season (which was 9 games old) in a 1–0 win against Hull City at Hillsborough.
 His loan was extended for a third and final month in November 2007, with Johnson playing 13 league games for Wednesday before returning to Derby at the end of December 2007.

 On 26 December 2007, Johnson returned to the Derby team to face Liverpool, coming on as a first-half substitute.
 His return was greeted by Derby fans with cheers and chants of "There's only one Michael Johnson".
 Johnson made 2 further league appearances and came on as a substitute in the cup against Sheffield Wednesday at Hillsborough, where he was greeted by a hero's welcome from the Wednesday fans.
 He then left to re-join the team where he started his career, Notts County, on loan for the remainder of the season.